krmaxwell/krmaxwell.github.io/_posts/2017-03-15-infrastructure-enumeration.md

 # Pivoting

-Obviously, making one hop does not necessarily provide the needed analytic value.
-The key here is to pivot multiple times.
+Obviously, finding a related indicator one hop away does not necessarily provide much analytic value.
+Indicators will almost always need to pivot multiple times.
 For example, if we're investigating a domain name, we can use WHOIS and then reverse WHOIS to determine what other domains may be associated with that same actor.
 We can then pivot using passive DNS to see what IP addresses are associated with these domains, whether they share infrastructure, and perhaps link to other incidents or campaigns.

 As a note, IP addresses can present significant challenges when associated with large hosting providers.
 Some IP addresses may host hundreds or even thousands of domain names.
 In those cases, we need to try alternate methods to find related infrastructure.